-Basic Procedures for Shifting Down
+Basic Procedures for Shifting Down:

-Release accelerator, push in clutch, and shift to neutral at the same time.

-Release clutch.

-Press accelerator, increase engine and gear speed to the rpm required in the lower gear.

-Push in clutch and shift to lower gear at the same time.

-Release clutch and press accelerator at the same time.

-Downshifting, like upshifting, requires knowing when to shift.
+- Release accelerator, push in clutch, and shift to neutral at the same time. - A Release clutch. - Press accelerator, increase engine and gear speed to the rpm required in the lower gear. - Push in clutch and shift to lower gear at the same time. - A Release clutch and press accelerator at the same time. - Downshifting, like upshifting, requires knowing when to shift.
 Use either the tachometer or the speedometer and downshift at the right rpm or road speed.

-Special conditions where you should downshift are:
+Special conditions where you should downshift:

-Before Starting Down a Hill.
-Slow down and shift down to a speed that you can control without using the brakes hard.
+Before going down a Hill: Slow down, and shift down to a speed that you can control without needing to use your brakes very much.
 Otherwise the brakes can overheat and lose their braking power.